ocaml/dune/doc/dune-files.rst

   :ref:`finding-root`.

 Both ``(default ...)`` and ``(opam ...)`` accept a ``targets`` field in order to setup cross compilation.
-See :ref:`advanced-cross-compilation` for more information.
+See :ref:`cross-compilation` for more information.

 Merlin reads compilation artifacts and it can only read the compilation